datacamp-content/courses-introduction-to-shell/chapter1.md

 - Thanks for providing feedback.

 *** =hint
-Click the *Report Issue* button in the upper righthand corner of your screen now and submit some feedback!
+Click the *Report Issue* button in the upper right hand corner of your screen now and submit some feedback!

 *** =feedbacks
 - Nope.
 Go ahead and report feedback on this exercise by clicking the *Report Issue* button now.